CSCfi/allas-cli-utils/README.md

 ## Configuring lo-commands

-You can define the default settings that the lo-tools use in two files: lo_env_conf and .a_tools_conf.
+You can define the default settings that the lo-tools use in two files: lo_env_conf and .lo_tools_conf.
 These settings affect mostly to the lo-put data upload command.

 ### 1. lo_env_conf